maple-labs/hardhat-scripts/README.md

 # Hardhat Scripts

 Maple labs uses these deployment scripts for hardhat ethereum packages.
+These scripts were inspired by and made for <a href="https://github.com/austintgriffith/scaffold-eth">Scaffold Eth!</a>

 ## scripts/deploy.js